Signs of a Rat Infestation & Rat Control NYC and Beyond

 Behavior and Diet

 Rats are opportunistic omnivores.
 They'll eat whatever they can find wherever they can find it, though they tend to prefer grains, fruits, vegetables, seeds, and nuts.
+They prefer to rely on large quantities of food they can access easily.

 Rats instinctively avoid certain tastes and odors.
 However, no rat repellent has been discovered that eliminates an infestation.